Error-Sensitive Proof-Labeling Schemes: Compact error-sensitive proof-labeling schemes

+The proof of Theorem \ref{theo:MSTcompactES} is quite technical.
+So, before entering into the details of the proof, let us provide the reader with some intuitions.
 A classic proof-labeling scheme for \MST\/ (see, e.g., \cite{KorKP11,KormanK07,KormanKP10}) consists in encoding a run of Bor\r{u}vka algorithm.
-Recall that Bor\r{u}vka algorithm maintains a spanning forest whose trees are called fragments, starting with the forest in which every node forms a fragment.
-The algorithm proceeds in a sequence of steps.
-At each step, it selects the lightest outgoing edge from every fragment of the current forest, and adds all these edges to the \MST, while merging the fragments linked by the selected edges.
-This algorithm eventually produces a single fragment, which is a \MST of the whole graph, after at most a logarithmic number of steps.
+Recall that Bor\r{u}vka algorithm maintains a spanning forest whose trees are also called fragments.
+Starting with the forest in which every node forms a fragment, Bor\r{u}vka algorithm proceeds in a sequence of steps where, at each step, the lightest edge outgoing from every fragment of the current forest is selected, and is added to the \MST.
+The fragments linked by the selected edges are merged, and the algorithm goes to the next step.
+This algorithm eventually produces a single fragment, which is a \MST\/ of the whole graph, after at most a logarithmic number of steps.

-At each node $u$, the certificate of the scheme consists of a table with a logarithmic number of fields, one for each round of Bor\r{u}vka algorithm.
-For each step of Bor\r{u}vka algorithm, the corresponding entry of the table provides a proof of correctness for the fragment including~$u$, plus the certificate of a tree pointing to the lightest outgoing edge of the fragment.
-The verifier verifies the structures of the fragments, and the fact that no outgoing edges from each fragment have smaller weights than the one given in the certificate.
-It also checks that the different fields of the certificate are consistent (for instance, it checks that, if two adjacent nodes are in the same fragment at step $i$, then they are also in the same fragment at step $i+1$).
+At each node $u$, the certificate of the classical proof-labeling scheme for \MST\/ consists of a table with a logarithmic number of fields, one for each step of Bor\r{u}vka algorithm.
+The corresponding entry of the table provides a proof of correctness for the fragment including~$u$ at this step, plus the certificate of a tree pointing to the lightest outgoing edge of the fragment.
+The verifier verifies the structures of the fragments, and the fact that no edges outgoing from each fragment have smaller weights than the one given in the certificate.
+It also checks that the different fields of the certificate are consistent.
+In particular, it checks that, if two adjacent nodes are in the same fragment at the same step, then they are also in the same fragment at the next step.